tompenzer/laravel-blog/readme.md

 ```

 ## Note - potential sql error
-If you get a mysql error at the end of the startup process, try connecting to
+If you get a DB PDO error at the end of the startup process, try connecting to
 the docker mysql image server with any SQL client (i.e. Sequel Pro if you're on
 a Mac), with the following credentials:
 ```